Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 - Several ships in the Star Control games are this, but none so much as the Earthling Cruiser.
 The Cruiser has a very weak short range attack, but if an enemy can close, the Cruiser is probably toast.
 If the Cruiser can stay away, however, it can pretty much kill anything with its MX Peacekeeper missiles, which can cross the bulk of the screen and have excellent (they're called fire-and-forget for a reason) tracking.
 The Chenjesu Broodhome is also very much one of these.
 The Mmrnmhrm X-Form could transform from a long-range fighter to a short-range one, making it one of the deadliest ships in the game.
 On the Hierarchy side, the Spathi Discriminator could fire a long-range tracking missile from the rear of the ship, meaning it could shoot while running away.

-- The Pixies in Monster Rancher have nothing but long-range attacks.
+- The Pixies in Monster Rancher have their strongest attacks at long range.

 - Samus Aran, Captain Olimar, Snake, and Zelda from the Super Smash Bros. series all specialize this way.
 Good as their projectiles are, however, they still need to get in close to deliver a KO effectively.
 Link and Young/Toon Link are debatable examples, as they have at least four different kinds of long-range moves, one of which is a grab, but their uses are limited and the Links generally prefer to get up close anyway.